-Figure A19. (a) Experimental CHEESY z'-profiles (red) compared to results from Spinach simulations in the tilted frame with different values of $T{2\rho}$ .
-The spectra were shifted vertically for the sake of clarity. (b) Analogous simulations performed in the rotating frame using the holeburn.m function of Spinach together with the $t1_t2.m$ model for relaxation.
+Figure A15.
+Experimental CHEESY z'-profiles (red) compared to results from Spinach simulations with different values from $T{2\rho}$.
+The spectra were shifted vertically for the sake of clarity.

 For these expanded spin systems, the relaxation superoperator $\hat{R}{2\rho}$ had to be adapted.
-Comparison of the performance of different relaxation matrices (data not shown) suggested that using a standard relaxation matrix for transversal relaxation where the diagonal elements $R{ij,ij}$ are $T{2\rho}^{-1}$ if $|i\rangle \rightarrow |j\rangle$ is an electron spin transition is not sufficient to describe all relaxation pathways.
+Comparison of the performance of different relaxation matrices (data not shown) suggested that using a standard relaxation matrix for transversal relaxation where the diagonal elements $R{ij,ij}$ are $T{2\rho}^{-1}$ if $|i\rangle \rightarrow |j\rangle$ is an electron spin transition is not sufficient to describe all relaxation 700 pathways.
 Instead, $R{ij,ij} = T{2\rho}^{-1}$ was set for all elements $i \neq j$ with all other elements of $\hat{R}{2\rho}$ being zero.
 This is equivalent to defining an equal decoherence rate for all types of SL coherence.
 We assume that this becomes necessary because states in the tilted frame are mixed and the nuclear spin partially decoupled.
 A more thorough investigation of this effect is beyond the scope of this work and requires more analysis in the future.

-Figure A20. (a) Normalized EPR spectra of an electron spin with g-anisotropy coupled to up to four proton nuclei simulated using the Spinach library (Hogben et al., 2011).
-The experimental FT spectrum of BDPA (see Fig. A7 (b)) is displayed as a gray dashed line. (b) Parameters used for the simulations.
+Figure A16. (a) Normalized EPR spectra of an electron spin with g-anisotropy coupled to up to four proton nuclei simulated using the Spinach library (Hogben et al., 2011). (b) Parameters used for the simulations.
 Elements of the g-tensor were set to arbitrary values to achieve sufficient spectral width.
-Hyperfine Couplings are taken from Weis et al. (1999) for H-BDPA and corrected by the ratio of the gyromagnetic ratios of H and H. Protons one to four were added successively to obtain the spectra with zero to four coupled nuclei. (c) CHEESY profiles for the spin systems with zero to four nuclei (same color code as in (a)) simulated with the Spinach library.
+Hyperfine Couplings are taken from Weis et al. (1999) for 2H-BDPA and corrected by the ratio of the gyromagnetic ratios of 1H and 2H.
+Protons one to four were added successively to obtain the spectra with zero to four coupled nuclei. (c) CHEESY profiles for the spin systems with zero to four nuclei (same color code as in (a)) simulated with the Spinach library.
 For clarity, the spectra are vertically shifted.

-770 A15 Frame transformation of the Bloch equations
+705 A14 Frame transformation of the Bloch equations